DisnakeDev/disnake/docs/api/misc.rst

 Miscellaneous
 =============

-This section documents everything that can't fit into any other section but is not big enough to make a separate section for it.
+This section documents everything that doesn't fit into any other section, but isn't big enough to have its own section.

 Classes
 -------